nthykier/apt-file/README.md

    - This also gives a much faster search speed with apt-file.
  * Disable fetching of Contents files you do not need/want.
    - See the "Choosing which Contents files to fetch" section below.

+If you are tracking a rapidly updating distribution, which does ''not'' have PDiffs, you probably want to disable fetching Contents by default for that distribution.

 ## Choosing which Contents files to fetch